 TSBC supports a mix of TDP and TDF end-use to ensure there is a market for all BC scrap tires and recycled tire products.
 This policy of allowing some tires to be used as a fuel supplement, in place since 1991, is economically and environmentally sound.
-It is a lower cost alternative, which helps TSBC contain eco fee levels, and all TDF usage has appropriate environmental permits.
+It is a lower cost alternative, which helps TSBC contain eco-fee levels, and all TDF usage has appropriate environmental permits.

 TDF usage is market driven and varies from year to year.
 For example, TDF usage was at an all-time low in 2012 due to economic conditions in the cement industry combined with a record high demand for TDP.
 However, increased use of tires for energy recovery can occur when TDP markets decline, such as the economic downturn in 2008 to 2010.
-In recent years the volumes of tires directed to Lehigh and Catalyst has been consistent.
+In recent years the volumes of tires directed to Lehigh and Catalyst have been consistent.
 The fluctuation in total volumes is related to the volume of fibre extracted from the recycling process directed to TDF, which varies based on the total volumes recycled and the product produced.
-Crumb will extract considerably more fibre than mulch.
-The only exception to note, as referenced in TSBC's 2015 Annual Report, was increased volumes to TDF as a result of tires being diverted to this end use during a 4-week shutdown at Western Rubber because of a significant plant upgrade.
-The diversion allowed tires to continue to flow during the shutdown, critical to the continuity of the program and its stakeholders.
+Fibre is extracted from the crumbing process, but not the production of mulch.
+The only exception to note, as referenced in TSBC's 2015 Annual Report, was increased volumes to TDF as a result of tires being diverted to this end use during a 4-week shutdown at Western Rubber Products because of a significant plant upgrade.

-With 55% of the TDF volume being fibre, a residual from the recycling process, the volume of whole tires and shred directed to TDF remains low within TSBC's target of 13%.
+With 54% of the TDF volume being fibre, a residual from the recycling process, the volume of whole tires and shred directed to TDF remains low within TSBC's target of 13%.
 TSBC continues to work with industry through its Research and Development program and current participants to find TDP solutions for the fibre.
-Research to date includes the use of recycled tire fibre in concrete applications with a pilot project scheduled for 2017 at The University of British Columbia.
-If successful, this application would consume, at minimum, all of BC's tire fibre creating a value-added product that in most provinces is considered waste and landfilled.
+Research to date includes the use of recycled tire fibre in concrete applications with promising initial results but with additional work still to be done.
+If successful, at minimum this application would consume all of BC's tire fibre creating a value-added product that in most provinces is considered waste and landfilled.